 |“As Google refines its algorithm based on the way search queries are changing (ie, natural language queries through digital personal assistants like Siri), we’re seeing on-page keyword and content-based features grow in importance.
 Ride that wave by ensuring your content is adapted to semantic search.” – Jayson DeMers, AudienceBloom|

 We have now adapted to semantic search.

-To adapt your content to this trend, optimize your content by using sentences that provide the complete meaning, both questions and answers.
+To adapt your content to this trend, optimize your content by using complete sentences that provide the complete meaning, both questions and answers.

 For example, if you’re writing a post about enzyme exfoliation, rather than writing this: